 Ready for school?

-How to help young children learn at home
+How to help your child continue their learning at home

 You can help your child to learn through the little things you do with them, for example:

 - games with numbers or letters

 - involving them in the things you are doing, such as household chores, and talking with them about it

 You do not need to set separate time or plan complicated activities dedicated to learning.
 These activities can be incorporated into everyday life and play.